polmoneys/polmoneys/README.md

 Currently working with financial data, helping pro users navigate streams of data on dashboards and tables on a React/Typescript codebase.
 My dev 🔥 take is that Redux is the only dependency I'll fight for it to stay in the project for many years to come.

-My team enjoy working with so most likely you will too.
+My team enjoy working with me so most likely you will too.

 Reach out @polmoneys | polmoneys@protonmail.com